What Are the Main Parts of Your Heating Air Conditioning Unit?

 Evaporator

-The evaporator is comprised of a few copper coils that are tightly packed together.
+The evaporator consists of a few copper coils that are tightly packed together.
 The refrigerant is at low pressure when it reaches the coils, making it easier to transfer heat.

 A fan blows warm air from your home over the coil that is used to evaporate.
-This air is cooled by the removal of heat from the evaporator which alters the refrigerant’s temperatures and lowers your indoor air temperature.
-The cool air is circulated through the ductwork in your home to each room.
+This air is cooled as heat is taken away from the evaporator.
+This lowers the temperature of your indoor air.
+The cool air is circulated through the ductwork in your home to each of the rooms.

 The evaporator, in contrast to the compressor, requires to raise the boiling point of the refrigerant to a lower temperature to allow for effective air cooling.
-The evaporator has its own fan in order to accomplish this final goal.
+The evaporator uses its own fan in order to achieve this goal.

-The evaporator metering system ensures that the refrigerant used in the liquid remains at a constant level.
-The low-side floating is designed to be open when there is no liquid in the evaporator and close when liquid gets into the coils.
+The metering device in the evaporator helps to ensure that the refrigerant has the same amount of liquid inside it.
+The low-side float is designed to open when there is no liquid in the evaporator and it closes when detects liquid entering the coils.

-There are two types of evaporators: cased and noncased.
-A cased evaporator is the one you’re most likely to find in your home since it’s contained within the metal casing of your air conditioning unit.
-An uncased evaporator is similar, except it doesn’t have the protective outer shell.
+There are two types of evaporators: cased and uncased.
+A cased evaporator is the one you’re most likely to find in your home because it is enclosed inside the metal casing of your air conditioning unit.
+Uncased evaporators are like the cased evaporators, however they don’t have an outer shell that is protected.

-Both evaporators share the same purpose but it’s important to select one that is able to meet the specific requirements of your home.
-Certain models are better suited to harsher environments, while others may be more suitable in milder conditions.
-You should also think about how easy it will be to clean and maintain the evaporator as this could save you time, money and hassle in the long time.
+Both evaporators have the same purpose, however it’s important to select the one that will meet the specific requirements of your home.
+Some models are better suited for extreme environments, while others could be more suitable in milder conditions.
+Consider how easy it is to clean and maintain your evaporator.
+This can help you save time, money and hassle.

 Condenser

-Condensers are one of the three main components of the cooling system in your home.
-They assist in making it operate efficiently.
-It is located outside of the house, connected to the evaporator’s coil by refrigerant lines.
-It is also home to several metal fins and fans that remove heat from the refrigerant gas which has been transported from the evaporator.
-The heat that is emitted helps the refrigerant to cool down and transform back into a liquid state.
+The condenser is among the three major components of the air conditioning system in your home that helps keep it operating efficiently.
+The condenser is situated outside the house and is connected to the evaporator by refrigerant pipes.
+It has metal fins and fans which work to remove the heat from the refrigerant which has been transported from the evaporator.
+The heat that is removed helps the refrigerant to cool down and transform back to liquid form.

 Since the condenser is situated outside, it is exposed to the elements.
-Debris such as twigs, leaves, grass clippings and roofing shingles too can be thrown into the condenser unit and cause damage to it.
-A universal HVAC condenser will protect your heating and cooling equipment from damage while not in use.
+Leaves and twigs grass clippings or even roofing shingles, can cause damage to the condenser.
+A universal HVAC condenser can protect your heating and cooling equipment from damage when it is not in use.

-It is also important to avoid shading the condenser.
-Shades can limit air flow and force the compressor to work harder to cool your home.
-This can result in increased energy costs as well as a possible loss of refrigerant.
+Beware of shading the condenser.
+This can decrease air flow, which can force the compressor to work harder in order to cool your home.
+This could result in increased energy costs and potential loss of refrigerant.

-Regular maintenance of your HVAC system will ensure that the condenser works properly.
-Having a professional service technician look over all of the major components of your system regularly can aid in preventing major issues from occurring.
-A professional service team can keep your system in good working order by regularly checking the refrigerant level.
-Follow these easy steps to extend the life of your heating/cooling system and reduce energy bills.
+Regular maintenance of your HVAC system can help ensure that the condenser is working effectively.
+Having a professional service technician look over every major component of your system regularly can assist in preventing any major problems from occurring.
+A professional service team can keep your system in good working order by regularly checking the refrigerant levels.
+Follow these simple steps to extend the life of your heating and cooling system and cut down on energy costs.

 Compressor

-The compressor is the core of your air conditioning.
-It circulates refrigerant through the system, ensuring that everything stays cool.
-It’s like the blood in your body when it pumps coolant between your evaporator coils as well as the condenser.
-If something goes wrong with your compressor, it will stop the condenser and evaporator from doing their job and will leave your home uncomfortably warm.
+A compressor is the core of your air conditioning unit, and it pumps refrigerant throughout the system to keep everything cool.
+It’s like the blood that flows through your body as it pumps coolant between your evaporator coils as well as the condenser.
+If something is wrong with the compressor, it will prevent the condenser and evaporator from performing their jobs and will leave your home warm and uncomfortable.

-There are many different types of HVAC compressors, and each one has its own pros and cons.
-For instance the reciprocating compressor features pistons that move between up and down inside a cylinder, and this motion creates suction that draws in the refrigerant.
-As the piston moves downward it decreases the volume of gas.
-A discharge valve then opens to let the pressurized refrigeration into the condenser.
+There are a variety of types of HVAC compressors.
+Each one comes with its own advantages and disadvantages.
+A reciprocating compressor, for instance is one that has a piston moving up and down in a cylinder.
+This motion creates a suction which draws in refrigerant.
+As the piston is moved down, it reduces the volume of gas, and the discharge valve opens to let the refrigerant that is pressurized out into the condenser coil.

-This type of compressor is equipped with a clutch and a crankshaft that aids the piston to compress air.
-A rotary compressor is equipped with blades that are inside the cylinder, which help compress the air.
-This type of compressor is extremely quiet, making it a popular option for residential applications.
+This type of compressor is also equipped with a clutch and a crankshaft which helps the piston compress the air.
+A rotary compressor has blades that are inside the cylinder, which help compress the air.
+This type of compressor is extremely quiet, making it a popular option for homes.

-You can avoid most AC problems by keeping up with your maintenance schedule.
-This will ensure that your equipment will last for a long time and will provide you with peace of mind knowing that your home is always in good condition.
-Griffith Energy Services can help you determine the best repair options if you are experiencing a problem with your compressor.
+You can avoid the majority of AC issues by keeping up with your maintenance schedule.
+This will ensure that your AC will last for years and provide peace of mind that your home will remain comfortable.
+Griffith Energy Services can help you choose the best repair options if you have a compressor issue.

 Thermostat

 The thermostat is your heating and cooling system’s brain, and it decides the time and frequency at which the system is turned on and off.
-It measures the temperature of the air and compares it with the desired temperature set by a preset.
-The thermostat will send an indication to alter the temperature if it is off a few degrees.
-Most modern thermostats use the digital sensor, also known as a thermistor to measure the temperature.
-The thermistor consists of two different metals that expand at different rates as they heat up and cause them to bend in opposite directions.
-When the thermistor reaches the temperature set it informs the circuit board that your heating or AC should be switched on.
+It compares the air temperature to a set desired temperature.
+The thermostat will send a signal to adjust the temperature if off a few degrees.
+Most modern thermostats use an electronic sensor known as the thermistor, which measures the temperature.
+The thermistor is comprised of two metals that expand differently when heated up, causing the metals to bend in an opposite direction.
+When the thermistor is at its temperature it sends a signal to the circuit board to start your heating or AC system.

-Modern thermostats come with touchscreens that make them simple to operate and program.
-A lot of thermostats are programmed to automatically heat and cool your home at certain times.
-This means you don’t have to worry about having to set them manually every day.
-Additionally, they offer reports on energy consumption so that you can figure out how to cut back on costs.
+The touchscreens on newer models make it simple to program and operate.
+Many thermostats are programmed to automatically cool and heat your home at certain times.
+This saves you from having to set them manually each day.
+They also provide information on energy consumption so you can discover ways to reduce costs.

-If you have an old electromechanical model, it is somewhat more complicated.
-It is comprised of a bimetallic piece that is attached to a vial with mercury.
-If the temperature changes in the vial, it causes the mercury inside the vial to move and complete or interrupt an electrical circuit.
-When the vial tipping the thermostat, it activates the heating and cooling system.
+If you have an older electromechanical model, the way that it works is a bit more complicated.
+It is made up of a bimetallic strip which is attached to a vial by mercury.
+If the temperature changes in the vial, it causes the mercury in the vial to shift and complete or interrupt an electrical circuit.
+When the vial tilts the thermostat, it activates the cooling and heating system.

-You must regularly clean your thermostat in order to eliminate dust.
-You must also ensure that it is not loose or unbalanced.
-In certain cases the thermostat could be experiencing issues with its readings because of a dirty evaporator coil or the thermistor being damaged.
-In this case you’ll have to call in an expert to fix the issue.
-If the issue is something else, such as blank screens it is possible to try changing the batteries or checking that your breaker hasn’t been activated.
-This is a great example of how you can make your HVAC system more efficient by gaining knowledge about it and optimizing its use.
+You should regularly clean your thermostat to remove dust.
+Also, you should ensure that it isn’t sagging or bent.
+In some instances the thermostat may be experiencing issues in its readings due to a dirty evaporator coil or the thermistor being damaged.
+In that case, you will need to call an expert to fix the problem for you.
+If the problem is something else, like blank screens it is possible to try changing the batteries or making sure that your breaker has not been activated.
+This is a good example of how your HVAC system will be more efficient if you take the time to learn about it and improve its use.

 Explore More